Inworld AI builds the voice infrastructure behind production language learning apps, including

 Yes.
 Learners develop pronunciation habits from what they hear.
 Lower-quality TTS with unnatural prosody or incorrect intonation patterns can teach incorrect pronunciation.

-Talkpal's 7% increase in voice feature usage after switching to Inworld TTS suggests learners engage more with higher-quality voice, which increases speaking practice time.
+Talkpal's 7% increase in voice feature usage after switching to Realtime TTS suggests learners engage more with higher-quality voice, which increases speaking practice time.

-15 languages: English, Spanish, French, German, Korean, Chinese, Japanese, Arabic, Hindi, Hebrew, Portuguese, Italian, Dutch, Polish, and Russian.
+15 GA languages including English, Spanish, French, German, Korean, Chinese, Japanese, Arabic, Hindi, Hebrew, Portuguese, Italian, Dutch, Polish, and Russian.
+TTS-2 (research preview) adds 90+ experimental languages.
 These cover the highest-demand language learning markets.
-Platforms teaching less common languages may need providers with broader coverage.
+Platforms teaching less common languages may need providers with broader GA coverage.

-Can Inworld TTS handle 57 languages like Talkpal offers?
+Can Realtime TTS handle 57 languages like Talkpal offers?

-Talkpal uses Inworld TTS for its supported languages and may use additional providers for languages outside Inworld's current 15-language coverage.
-The 40% cost reduction, 7% usage increase, and 4% retention lift were measured across Talkpal's Inworld TTS implementation.
+Talkpal uses Realtime TTS for its supported languages and may use additional providers for languages outside Inworld's current 15 language coverage.
+The 40% cost reduction, 7% usage increase, and 4% retention lift were measured across Talkpal's Realtime TTS implementation.

-What is the Inworld Speech-to-Speech API and why does it matter for education apps?
+What is the Inworld Realtime API and why does it matter for education apps?

-Is Inworld TTS better than ElevenLabs for language learning?
+Is Realtime TTS better than ElevenLabs for language learning?

-Talkpal's switch from their previous provider to Inworld TTS resulted in 40% cost savings and a 4% retention lift.
+Talkpal's switch to Realtime TTS resulted in 40% cost savings, 7% voice feature usage lift, and 4% retention lift.

-ElevenLabs' advantage is language count (70+ vs. 15), which matters for platforms teaching less common languages.
+ElevenLabs' advantage is GA language count (70+ vs. 15 GA / 90+ experimental on TTS-2), which matters for platforms teaching less common languages at stable production tier.